teo-tsirpanis/Farkle/docs/choosing-a-parser.md

 * __There is already one:__ If you are going to parse a well-known and popular file format and a library that parses it already exists, chances are that using this library is better than writing your own parser and would provide better performance and facilities suited for that format.
 You wouldn't write a parser for JSON, XML, HTML, C# or F#, would you?
 Farkle's codebase has a JSON parser for benchmarking (two identical ones actually, written in C# and F#) but will not be published to NuGet. `Newtonsoft.Json` and `System.Text.Json` are much faster JSON parsers than Farkle's and have much more features to warrant another JSON parser being released.

-* __Custom binary files:__ This is a bit controversial, as some parser combinator libraries support parsing binary files, but the guide's recommendation is to write your own binary file parser using framework classes like `Stream` or `BinaryReader` for increased performance, which is the main reason to use binary files in the first place.
+* __Custom binary files:__ This is a bit controversial, as some parser combinator libraries support parsing binary files, but the guide's recommendation is to write your own binary file parser using framework classes like `Stream`, `BinaryReader` or pipelines for increased performance, which is the main reason to use binary files in the first place.

 ---